-Misbehaviour detection mechanism for vehicular systems presented at IEEE MeditCom 2021
+Misbehaviour detection for V2X presented at MeditCom 2021

 INSPIRE-5Gplus partner CTTC presented the latest INSPIRE-5Gplus results on anomaly detection in vehicle-to-everything (V2X) environments at IEEE International Mediterranean Conference on Communications and Networking (IEEE MeditCom) 2021, on 7th September.
 IEEE MeditCom 2021 is held as a hybrid in-person and virtual conference in Athens, Greece, from 7th to 10th September.